Dae-Y/dae-y.github.io/_posts/2025-07-02-AWS_AI_certificate.md

 Through the **ACS**, I had an opportunity to explore AWS’s AI-related training and certification programs by enrolling in an 8-week program with **Lumify**.
 The course started on **10th March 2025** and concluded on **28th April 2025** with a final graduation event.

 The program was primarily self-paced learning through online modules, and each week included live Q&A sessions to help students with any questions.
-Since I was also taking a university **Machine Learning** unit and following Andrew Ng’s ML courses in Semester 1, 2025, I already had a solid foundation in ML concepts.
+Since I was also taking a Machine Learning unit in Semester 1, 2025, I already had a basic foundation in ML concepts.
 This program really helped me expand my perspective on **real-world use cases** and the **AWS tools and services** that bring AI solutions to life.

 ## What I Learned